20k/binmat_rules/readme.md

 \# - CHOICE

-Cards in a suit go from 2-10, as well as:
+Cards in a suit go from 2-10, as well as the special cards:

 \@ - TRAP